Post-Britpop: Developing scenes

-The first major band to break through from the post-Britpop Welsh rock scene, dubbed "Cool Cymru", were Catatonia, whose single "Mulder and Scully" (1998) reached the top ten in the UK, and whose album International Velvet (1998) reached number one, but they were unable to make much impact in the US and, after personal problems, broke up at the end of the century.
-Stereophonics, also from Wales, used elements of a post-grunge and hardcore on their breakthrough albums Word Gets Around (1997) and Performance and Cocktails (1999), before moving into more melodic territory with Just Enough Education to Perform (2001) and subsequent albums.
-Also from Wales were Feeder, who were initially more influenced by American post-grunge, producing a hard rock sound that led to their breakthrough single "Buck Rogers" and the album Echo Park (2001).
+Stereophonics, from Cwmaman, Wales, used elements of Britpop on their breakthrough albums Word Gets Around (1997) and Performance and Cocktails (1999), before moving into more melodic post-Britpop territory with Just Enough Education to Perform (2001) and subsequent albums.
+Also from Wales were Newport's Feeder, who were initially more influenced by American post-grunge, producing a hard rock sound that led to their breakthrough single "Buck Rogers" and the album Echo Park (2001).
 After the death of their drummer Jon Lee, they moved to a more reflective and introspective mode on Comfort in Sound (2002), their most commercially successful album to that point, which spawned a series of hit singles.

-There was also a number of British bands getting more 'progressive' in their music style.
-Radiohead released OK Computer in May 1997, a few months before Oasis released Be Here Now (known as 'the album that killed Britpop' in some parts of the press), with Radiohead's album being followed by Mansun's Six album the next year (released on Parlophone at the time, but now available on progressive rock label Kscope).
-At the end of the 1990s, Devon band Muse would emerge from Teignmouth and sign to (Australian record company) Mushroom Records' new British arm via independent company Taste Media.
-Initially dismissed in certain sections of the press as 'Radiohead wannabes', the band would go on to top the UK albums chart seven times, with every studio album reaching the top from 2003 to 2022.
+There were also a number of British bands incorporating more progressive and art rock sounds into their music style.
+Radiohead released OK Computer in May 1997, a few months before Oasis released Be Here Now (known as 'the album that killed Britpop' in some parts of the press), while Mansun released the album Six the next year.
+At the end of the 1990s, Devon band Muse would emerge from Teignmouth.
+Initially dismissed in certain sections of the press as Radiohead imitators, the band would go on to top the UK albums chart seven times, with every studio album reaching the top from 2003 to 2022.

 Commercial peak

 Coldplay, the most commercially successful post-Britpop band to date, on stage in 2008.

-These acts were followed by a number of bands who shared aspects of their music, including Snow Patrol from Northern Ireland, and Athlete, Elbow, Embrace, Starsailor, Doves, Toploader, Gomez, and Keane from England.
+These acts were followed by a number of bands who shared aspects of their music, including Snow Patrol from Northern Ireland, and Athlete, Elbow, Embrace, Starsailor, Doves, Gomez, and Keane from England.
 The most commercially successful band in the millennium were Coldplay, whose first two albums Parachutes (2000) and A Rush of Blood to the Head (2002) went multi-platinum, establishing them as one of the most popular acts in the world by the time of their third album X&Y (2005).
 Snow Patrol's "Chasing Cars" (from their 2006 album Eyes Open) is the most widely played song of the 21st century on UK radio.